 Criminal trial courts are courts of records meaning all documents filed and received by the court as well as records of criminal proceedings are deposited in the office of the Court clerk who is the custodian of all such documents and information and has the legal responsibility for keeping, maintaining and providing access to such records.
 Criminal Court records are public records under the Georgia open records Act and are generally accessible except when specifically excluded under the law.

 How Do I Access Georgia State Criminal Court Records in Person?

 Understanding the Georgia court system may provide an interested person with direction on which court may have heard the criminal matter of interest, considering the jurisdiction of each court.
-Under the open records Act, any interested person may obtain physical copies of criminal court records from a Georgia court by finding and approaching the court in which the case was heard and/or determined and following the necessary steps including
+Under the open records Act, any interested person may obtain physical copies of Georgia criminal court records by finding and approaching the court in which the case was heard and/or determined and following the necessary steps including

 - Obtaining and providing the case number.
 The case number is the easiest way to locate a criminal court record.
 This may be found on the court docket or court index, arranged alphabetically.
 Apart from the case number, the name of the defendant can also be very useful in locating and confirming that the correct case file is obtained